Node.js CommonJS/ESM Interop: Edges and Dual Packages

-The CJS and ESM module systems coexist in the same runtime, but they weren't designed together.
-CJS was there first - synchronous, dynamic, built around module.exports and a cache keyed by file paths.
-ESM came later - asynchronous by design, statically analyzed, with live bindings and a multi-phase loading pipeline.
-Making these two systems talk to each other required engineering compromises, and those compromises are where most of the interop confusion lives.
+The two module systems coexist in the same runtime, but they were not designed together.
+CJS was there first: synchronous, dynamic, built around module.exports, and cached by file path.
+ESM came later with static analysis, live bindings, and a multi-phase loading pipeline that can become asynchronous.
+Making these two systems talk to each other required compromises, and those compromises are where most of the confusion lives.

-You already know how each system works internally.
-Subchapters 01 and 02 covered CJS's require() chain and the resolution algorithm.
-Subchapter 03 covered ESM's parse-link-evaluate pipeline and static analysis.
-The question now is: what happens at the boundary?
-When ESM code imports a CJS module, or when CJS code requires an ESM module, which system's rules win?
+The earlier subchapters covered each side on its own: CJS's require() chain and resolution algorithm, then ESM's parse-link-evaluate pipeline and static analysis.
+The question now is what happens when those systems meet.
+When ESM code imports a CJS module, or when CJS code requires an ESM module, which system's rules shape the value that comes back?

 The "type" field and file extensions

 Subchapter 03 covered how Node determines module format before parsing.
-Here's the condensed version, because it matters constantly during interop work:
+Those rules count constantly at the split, so keep the condensed version in view:

 Importing CJS from ESM